AleDenshi/comfy.guide/content/client/gentoo.md

 ## Entering the Gentoo root file system.
 We are now entering our newly installed system.
 ### Mounting all our file systems
 We are going to mount our `/proc/, /sys, /dev/ and /run` file systems using a list of commands.
-These list of commands are:
+This list of commands are:

 - `mount --types proc /proc /mnt/gentoo/proc`